Into Thin Air – Jon Krakauer’s eye-witness account of the 1996 Everest disaster – reveals the dark legacy of the world’s highest mountain.

 What is Into Thin Air about?

 Krakauer thinks he’s won the lottery when he gets a shot at climbing Everest for a magazine feature.
-He, like the climbing party he joins, is a climbing fanatic – and of this mountain in particular.
+He, like the rest of the expedition party, is a climbing fanatic – and of this mountain in particular.

 He also gives some insight into what Everest signifies within the climbing community.
 The endeavour has roots in colonialism.
-Now too there are concerns for the damage climbing does to the region.
+Now there are concerns as well for the environmental damage climbing does to the region.

 Krakauer lingers on the commercialisation of Everest.
 Pictures of climbers queueing to reach the summit hit headlines again in 2019.
 The controversy has particular relevance to the 1996 disaster.

-For non-climbers, Krakauer’s detailed description of climbing Everest is a jewel.
+For non-climbers, Krakauer’s detailed description of climbing Everest is a jewel in its own right.
 It’s a hypnotic, vivid description of an alien landscape that most of us will never see in person.
 He also shows what climbing is like – what it involves, and what it feels like at its best and worst.

 Of course, part of the book is about things going wrong.
 The tragedy is seeing these mistakes revealed in hindsight.
 Each seems so small, yet in combination they’re an unstoppable force.